ynotstartups/notes/notes/what-am-i-doing-now.md

 # What Am I Doing Now?

-- Read _Never Let Me Go_ by Kazuo Ishiguro
+- Read _First Person Singular_ by Haruki Murakami
 - Write as much as I can

 ## Short Term Reminders